IQGeo/utils-project-template/README.md

 #### comsof:

-- requires `comms` module
+- requires `comms` module to be included in the project as well

 #### comms_dev_db:

-- to be used in dev environments only.  include `"devOnly": true`
+- to be used in dev environments only.  include `"devOnly": true` in the properties for this module in the `.iqgeorc.jsonc` file
-- requires both `comms` and `comsof` modules
+- requires both `comms` and `comsof` modules to be included in the project as well
 - to create the db on startup of the container (if there's no db with NMT schema) replace the contents of the file `.devcontainer/entrypoint.d/600_init_db.sh` with the following:

       #!/bin/bash